-Moreover, the company has joined the Thai Private Sector Collective Action Coalition Against Corruption (CAC) project and has been certified by the Thai Private Sector Collective Action Coalition against Corruption Committee as a member of the Thai Private Sector Collective Action Coalition Against Corruption (CAC) project which demonstrates its commitment and determination to combat all forms of corruption.
+Moreover, the company has joined the Thai Private Sector Collective Action Coalition Against Corruption (CAC) project which demonstrates its commitment and determination to combat all forms of corruption.
 In this regard, the anti-corruption policy has been established by defining the responsibility and appropriate practice guidelines for the prevention of corruption in all activities.
 The policy has been communicated to directors, executives, employees as well as internal and external stakeholders to be a common practice guideline for conducting business with transparency and fairness.